SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 }
 ````

-3. To ensure that both filters (customer and status) are applied you need to make two more adaptations in the `Sensors.controller.js` by declaring the `_aCustomerFilters` and `_aStatusFilters` in the `onInit` function to ensure that these fields are defined and merging the `_aCustomerFilters` with the `_aStatusFilters` before performing the fitering on the binding.
+3. To ensure that both filters (customer and status) are applied, you need to make two more adaptations in `Sensors.controller.js`.
+Here, you declare the `_aCustomerFilters` and `_aStatusFilters` in the `onInit` function to ensure that they are defined.
+You also merge the `_aCustomerFilters` with the `_aStatusFilters` before performing the filtering on the binding.

 ***SensorManager/webapp/controller/Sensors.controller.js***